jrpereirajr/iris-fhir-analytics/doc/power-bi-creating-patient-dashboard.md

 *Note: this document was created on a previous cube version and the dimensions shown below aren't available anymore.
 However, you can follow the same steps and easily adapt them to the new structure.*

-## 1) Create a connection to IRIS or open a previous one in Power BI
+## Creating a connection to IRIS or open a previous one in Power BI

 In this case, I've used a previous connection to IRIS.
-If you need help in order to create a new one, please refer to this [document](power-bi-config.md).
+If you need help in order to create a new one, please refer to [document](power-bi-config.md).

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/vlc_mAmrs4UJlj.png"></img>

-## 2) Select fact and dimensions tables as source for the dashboard
+## Selecting fact and dimensions tables as source for the dashboard

 The IRIS connector for Power BI retrieves the star schema for cubes within the namespace defined in connection parameters.
 So, you can select the fact table and its dimensions as source for your dashboard.

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/vlc_1VhPiBsYpR.png"></img>

-## 3) Import or create a link to data
+## Import or create a link to data

 You can import data or create a link to it in IRIS server.
 In this case, I chose the direct link option instead of import data.

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/vlc_UEZuJjhAEc.png"></img>

-## 4) Check tables relationship
+## Check tables relationship

 For some reason, some relations between star schema tables should not be recognized by Power BI.
 Without such relations, features like drill down could not work properly.